tamberg/fhnw-idb/introduction/README.md

 Check the following points:

 - Choose an editor: We recommend the **Mu-editor** which can be downloaded from https://codewith.mu/.
-Mu is easy to use and have included a serial console, which is needed to see `print()` statements.
+Mu is easy to use and features a serial console, which is needed to see `print()` statements.

     Note for MacOS Users with *Catalina* or *Big Sur*:
     Start the application the first time with the CTRL key pressed to be able to accept the security restrictions by the macOS.